societyinforisk/bylaws/README.md

-# SiRA Board Bylaws and Board Documents
+# SiRA Board Board Documents

 This repository collects documents and resources from the Board for SiRA.